-Evgeniya is an international arbitration lawyer with more than 10 years of experience representing companies, individuals and governments in high-value disputes.
+Evgeniya is an international arbitration lawyer with over 15 years of experience.
 She has acted as advocate in international commercial disputes under LCIA, ICC and SCC rules and has represented both investors and states in investment treaty cases.
+She has also sat as arbitrator under the ICC Rules.

 In addition to being admitted to practise in England & Wales as a solicitor-advocate, Evgeniya is admitted in New York and Russia.

 Evgeniya joined Enyo Law after 10 years at a Magic Circle firm in Paris and London.
 She has also worked for the World Bank Group’s International Centre for Settlement of Investment Disputes and the Permanent Court of Arbitration in The Hague.
-She speaks English, French and Russian.
+She speaks English, Russian, French and some Spanish.

 Evgeniya’s experience includes representing: